amirkeren/bluemix-lab2/README.md

 ```
 function main(params) {
+	var phrase = params['id'];
+	//in this case we use French ("fr") but you can choose any of the other supported ISO 639-1 codes
 	//translateTo values can be any one of the supported 62 languages
-	//in this case we use French ("fr") but you can choose any of the other supported ISO 639-1 codes
-	var phrase = params['id'];
+	var targetLanguage = "fr";
 	console.log("Phrase to translate is - " + phrase);
-	return { payload: phrase, translateTo: "fr" };
+	return { payload: phrase, translateTo: targetLanguage };
 }
 ```